 Prepare the Material

-Start by cleaning the surface of the material (whether it's fabric, wood, or another substrate) to remove any dirt, dust, or oil.
+Start by cleaning the surface of the material (whether it's wood, or another substrate) to remove any dirt, dust, or oil.
 This ensures that the transfer adheres properly.

 Position the Transfer